-Accidentally cancelling your Commonwealth Assistance (which I may have witnessed the other night with my family member), deleting an important email (like the Student Broadcast) or even posting a comment in the wrong place on UCROO isn’t the end of the world – but it will make your Uni journey that much more difficult.
+Accidentally cancelling your Commonwealth Assistance (which I may have witnessed the other night with my family member), or deleting an important email (like the Student Broadcast) isn’t the end of the world – but it will make your Uni journey that much more difficult.

 #2: Avoid getting (or feeling!) lost

 As for using maps – if you will be studying on-campus, make yourself familiar with the CQUni Maps website.

-The difference between looking like a first-year student and looking like you own the place will be your ability to be prepared, look at a map and find where you’re supposed to be going – check out our tips on how to actually find specific rooms on the UCROO #How2Uni page (you’ll need to be signed in to click through – otherwise just search #How2Uni next time you hop on UCROO).
+The difference between looking like a first-year student and looking like you own the place will be your ability to be prepared, look at a map and find where you’re supposed to be going.

 So let’s recap: read through things, stop clicking, and work out your campus map ASAP.

 Don’t stress if you get lost or confused – there are plenty of helpful resources around to make your student journey easier.

-Just call the Student Advice Team (13 27 86), or jump onto UCROO and ask in the All Students Feed.
+Just call the Student Advice Team (13 27 86) or explore the information on the Student Portal.

 Librarian, pirate or first-term student – you’ve got this!